Spartan2909/sanitise/README.md

 126,132,1
 ```

-The first argument to `sanitise!` must be either a string literal or a macro call that expands to a string literal.
+The first argument to `sanitise_string!` must be either a string literal or a macro call that expands to a string literal.
 The second argument must be an expression that resolves to a `&str` in CSV format.
 In the above example, `sanitise_config.yaml` must be next to `main.rs`, and `data.csv` must be in the working directory at runtime.

+The other macro, `sanitise!`, is used when your data has already been parsed into the correct shape.
+See the [documentation](https://docs.rs/sanitise/latest/sanitise/macro.sanitise.html) for more details.

 ## Configuration